 Developer Pair-Programming Workflows with Agentforce 360

-Grounding for developer workflows comes from two sources: your org’s metadata (object schema, existing Apex classes, Flow definitions) and your documented standards (naming conventions, error handling patterns, test coverage requirements).
+The grounding question has not changed.
+Developer-facing agents need broad access to org metadata (object schema, existing Apex classes, Flow definitions) and your documented standards (naming conventions, error handling patterns, test coverage requirements).
 The first source is available natively through Data Cloud Data Streams connected to your org’s metadata API.
-The second requires deliberate curation; you need to ingest your standards documentation into a grounding corpus and keep it current.
+The second requires deliberate curation.
+Tableau Semantics, now integrated into the grounding layer, helps standardize business meaning across the corpus, but it does not substitute for the human work of documenting your conventions in a form the agent can use.

 What the Vibes Security Layer Means for Your Architecture

 Vibes is the security framework embedded in Agentforce 360 that governs what agents can access, invoke, and return.
-It sits below the Topics and Actions layer and is largely invisible in Builder; which is exactly why most enterprise architects underestimate it until they hit a production incident.
+It sits below the Topics and Actions layer and is largely invisible in Builder, which is exactly why most enterprise architects underestimate it until they hit a production incident.

 The core Vibes model operates on three axes: data access scope, action invocation permissions, and output filtering.
 Data access scope determines which Data Model Objects and Data Graphs the reasoning engine can read during inference.
 Action invocation permissions determine which external systems an agent can call.
 Output filtering determines what the agent is permitted to return to the end user based on their profile and the channel they are using.

 The architectural risk is misconfiguration at the intersection of these three axes.
 A common failure pattern: an agent is granted broad data access scope to support a complex use case, but output filtering is configured at the channel level rather than the data level.
 The result is an agent that can access sensitive fields and, under certain reasoning paths, surfaces them in responses even when the channel-level filter is supposed to prevent it.
-This is not a hypothetical; it is the class of issue that produces GDPR exposure in European deployments.

 If you are evaluating how to structure the broader Data Cloud foundation that Agentforce 360 depends on, the architectural patterns are covered in detail at /services/data-cloud-architecture.